ciceklab/ECOLE/README.md

 - You can check, PCI BUS IDs of the gpus in your system with various ways.
 Using gpustat tool check IDs of the gpus in your system like below:

 #### -v, --version
--Check the version of ECOLÉ.
+-Check the version of ECOLE.

 #### -h, --help
 -See help page.